What to Look for in a DC/DC Converter for Railway Applications

 DC-to-DC converters used in railway applications have a number of considerations from basic voltage requirements to isolation and construction.
 This allows these devices to operate regardless of the harsh electrical, mechanical and environmental conditions.
 Not only do these devices need to meet common railway standards, but should also have a degree of immunity against electromagnetic interference.

-P-Duke offers such DC-to-DC converters from 3W to 300W which meet all above criterias.
+P-Duke offers such DC-to-DC converters from 3W to 300W which meet all the above criteria.